apache/parquet-format/CONTRIBUTING.md

 1. Discuss changes on on the developer mailing list (dev@parquet.apache.org).
 Often times it is helpful to link to a draft pull request to make the discussion concrete.
 This step is complete when there lazy consensus.

-2. One a change has lazy consensus two implementations of the feature demonstrating interopability must also be provided.
+2. Once a change has lazy consensus two implementations of the feature demonstrating interopability must also be provided.
 One implementation MUST be [parquet-java](http://github.com/apache/parquet-java).
 It is preferred that the second implementation be [parquet-cpp](https://github.com/apache/arrow) or [parquet-rs](https://github.com/apache/arrow-rs), however at the discretion of the PMC any open source Parquet implementation may be acceptable.
 Implementations whose contributors actively